ficsean/Quest/README.md

 If uses previously, show the search option to find a task you want to look/view/edit.

 Functions:
--Task Creation Function = In-progress
+- Task Creation Function = In-progress
--Listbox (Hold Previous Made Tasks)  = In-progress -Search function  = In-progress
+-  Listbox (Hold Previous Made Tasks)  = In-progress
+-  Search function  = In-progress
--Edit function (for click and edit or search and view/edit)  = In-progress -Quit Function  = In-progress
+-  Edit function (for click and edit or search and view/edit)  = In-progress
+-  Quit Function  = In-progress

 =======================